isomerpages/imda-tradetrust/_about/Legality Guide.md

 "original document" and "who possesses it".
 TradeTrust is designed to facilitate systems to achieve the requirements set out in the UNCITRAL Model Law on Electronic Transferable Records (MLETR) to address these difficulties.</p>
-<p><strong>Instead of relying wholly on contract law, your TradeTrust-enabled electronic documents can be supported by statutory law.</strong>
+<p><strong>Instead of relying wholly on contract law, your TradeTrust-enabled electronic documents can be supported by statutory law in compliant jurisdictions.</strong>
 </p>
 <blockquote>
 <p>When using these electronic documents across MLETR-aligned and/or non-MLETR-aligned